-- 17.1 In accordance with CSO 8 the TAP will take responsibility for the evaluation of all tenders received. - 17.2 In accordance with statutory requirements contained in the Regulations, the confidentiality of Quotations, Tenders and the identity of Candidates must be preserved at all times, and information about one Candidate's response must not be given to another Candidate.
-Where questions are received prior to the return of tenders, then the Project Officer shall anonymise both the question(s) and response(s) and forward to all tenderers for information, unless the questions are tenderer-specific. - 17.3 In accordance with CSO 14.1. where a contract is to be awarded on the basis of the most economically advantageous tender received, the evaluations must be carried out in accordance with the pre-published evaluation model and award criteria.
+- 16.1 In accordance with 9.1.6 above the TAP will take responsibility for the evaluation of all tenders received and the arrival of the final consensus scores. - In accordance with statutory requirements contained in the Regulations, the confidentiality of Quotations, Tenders and the identity of Candidates must be preserved at all times, and information about one Candidate's response must not be given to another Candidate.
+Where questions are received prior to the return of tenders, then the Project Officer shall anonymise both the question(s) and response(s) and forward to all tenderers for information, unless the questions are tenderer-specific. - 16.3 In accordance with 13.1 above, where a contract is to be awarded on the basis of the most economically advantageous tender received, the evaluations must be carried out in accordance with the pre-published evaluation model and award criteria.

-- The arithmetic in compliant Tenders must be checked.
-If arithmetical errors are found they should be notified to the tenderer, who should be requested to confirm or withdraw their Tender.
-Alternatively, if the rates in the Tender, rather than the overall price, were stated within the Invitation to Tender as being dominant, an amended Tender price may be requested to accord with the rates given by the tenderer. - 17.5 Chief Officers shall ensure that submitted tender prices or rates are compared with any pre-tender estimates and that any discrepancies are examined and resolved satisfactorily.
-Details of correspondence needs to be kept on the project file, and this information needs to be recorded in decision award reports (to Chief Officers, Cabinet Member Decisions or Cabinet Reports). - Where the Council has applied a quality-price award criteria it has a statutory duty to inform the unsuccessful candidates of the relative advantages of the successful tenderer.
-This is usually carried out as part of the statutory cooling-off period after the award decision has been made.
-For tenders that are subject to the Regulations there are strict rules that the Council must comply with and advice on their application must be sought from the Director for & I.T.
-Strategy and/or the Director of Law. - 17.7 As soon as possible after the contract has been awarded the Council must send a contract award notice to the Official Journal of the European Union.
+- 16.4 Regulation 56(4) provides the Council with discretion to accept tenders that appear to be incomplete or erroneous or where specific documents are missing.
+These omissions and or errors must be resolved in order to evaluate all tenders on an equal and transparent basis - The arithmetic in compliant Tenders must be checked.
+If arithmetical errors are found they should be notified to the tenderer, who should be requested explain the discrepancy.
+Such a discrepancy may, in certain circumstances, be acceptable under Regulation 56, otherwise the tender must be required to confirm or withdraw their tender.
+Alternatively, if the rates in the Tender, rather than the overall price, were stated within the Invitation to Tender as being dominant, an amended Tender price may be requested to accord with the rates given by the tenderer. - The Council has a statutory duty under Regulation 69 to investigate any tender that appears to be abnormally low.
+Where the tender recommended for acceptance is more than 15% below the budget a report to the Cabinet Member shall be required explaining the reasons for the difference and confirm that the contractor has provided written confirmation that they are able to fulfil the contract for their tendered sum. - 16.7 Chief Officers shall ensure that submitted tender prices or rates are compared with any pre-tender estimates and that any discrepancies are examined and resolved satisfactorily.
+Details of correspondence needs to be kept on the project file, and this information needs to be recorded in decision award reports (to Chief Officers, Cabinet Member Decisions or Cabinet Reports). - As soon as possible after the contract has been awarded the Council must send a contract award notice to the Official Journal of the European Union.
 In accordance with the Regulations this must be done within 30 days.
 The only exception is any contract that is below the EU threshold.